zezecodes/Roots.java/README.md

-# Calculator.java
+# Roots.java
-# This is a very basic calculator programmed in java implementing some basic OOP principles
+# This is a java programm that calculates the roots of numbers